 - Debit card to pay for medical expenses.

-- Online banking and a website that seems easy to navigate.
+- Online enrollment and online banking that felt modern and easy to navigate.

 - No minimum account balance.